IBE160/SG-We-have/docs/sprint-artifacts/tech-spec-epic-4.md

     1. After completing a quiz, buttons for "Retake same quiz" and "Generate new quiz" are available.
     2. Clicking "Retake same quiz" starts a new quiz with the identical questions.
     3. Clicking "Generate new quiz" starts a new quiz with different questions from the same source notes.
 (FR014)
-6.  **Story 4.6: Micro-learning Content**
-    1. When an answer is marked as correct, a "Want to learn more?" option is displayed.
-    2. This option reveals 1-3 factual sentences related to the correct answer.
-(FR016)

 ## Traceability Mapping